lxa9867/ImageFolder/README.md

 | 🔷10   | + Long training    | -    | -    | - | - |
 | 🔷11   | + OpenImage    | -    | -    | - | - |

-🔶1-6 are already in the released paper, and after that 🔷7+ are advanced training settings used similar to VAR.
+🔶1-6 are already in the released paper, and after that 🔷7+ are advanced training settings used similar to VAR (gFID 3.30).

 ## Generation